meesvandongen/just-one-cf/docs/game-design.md

 1. **Choose a Guesser**: One player becomes the "Guesser" for this round
 2. **Reveal the Word**: All other players can see the mystery word, but the Guesser cannot
 3. **Write Clues**: Each non-guessing player writes exactly ONE word as a clue on their device
-4. **Eliminate Duplicates**: Any identical clues are automatically removed from the round
+4. **Automatic Duplicate Check**: The system automatically identifies and removes identical clues
+5. **Manual Duplicate Check**: The next player in rotation (who will guess in the following round) reviews all submitted clues and can mark additional ones as invalid (multiple words, duplicates the system missed, illegal clues, etc.)
-5. **Present Clues**: The Guesser sees all remaining (unique) clues
+6. **Present Clues**: The Guesser sees all remaining valid clues after both automatic and manual filtering
-6. **Make a Guess**: The Guesser has ONE attempt to guess the word
+7. **Make a Guess**: The Guesser has ONE attempt to guess the word
-7. **Score**: The team scores a point if the guess is correct, then moves to the next round
+8. **Score**: The team scores a point if the guess is correct, then moves to the next round

 #### Clue Writing Rules
 - **One Word Only**: Clues must be exactly one word (no phrases, no hyphenated words)